Brave Bright Theater Kids

 Brave Bright Theater Kids in Hoboken

-Did you know that 26 year old local resident, performer and entrepreneur Nicole D’Onofrio is launching a children’s theater classes in Hoboken?
-Well – get ready for Brave Bright Theater Kids!
+Did you know that 26 year old local resident, performer and entrepreneur Nicole D’Onofrio launched a children’s theater classes in Hoboken?
+Introducing Brave Bright Theater Kids!

 Kids build self-esteem through group acting classes

-Nicole D’Onofrio launched Brave Bright Theater Kids in January of this year to help area children grow not only as actors, but as people.
+Nicole D’Onofrio launched Brave Bright Theater Kids last January to help area children grow not only as actors, but as people.
 In the classes, D’Onofrio uses music and acting to help kids shed their insecurities, find out who they are, and discover their individuality.
 D’Onofrio believes that the valuable life skills they gain through theater classes will shine through for the rest of their lives.

 Since D’Onofrio was a little girl, she loved singing, performing, using her imagination, and being creative.
 But she also happened to be extremely shy and had terrible stage fright.
 People told her that she would never be able to perform in front of an audience unless she conquered that fear.
 And conquer it is exactly what she did!
 Through music and acting, D’Onofrio blossomed from a timid young girl to one who could sing the national anthem in baseball stadiums full of people!